E-Starling/GBConsoleApplicationChallenges/README.md

 GBConsoleApplicationChallenges

+Here are a list of programs that are in this repository:

 #Cafe
 - Displays different menu items and their ingredients
 - Can add, delete, and see all the items on the menu